cosmos/ibc/papers/2020-05/src/channels.md

 &nbsp;

-Application semantics may require some timeout: an upper limit to how long the chain will wait for a transaction to be processed before considering it an error.
-Since the two chains have different local clocks, this is an obvious attack vector for a double spend — an attacker may delay the relay of the receipt or wait to send the packet until right after the timeout — so applications cannot safely implement naive timeout logic themselves.
-In order to avoid any possible "double-spend" attacks, the timeout algorithm requires that the destination chain is running and reachable.
-The timeout must be proven on the recipient chain, not simply the absence of a response on the sending chain.
+Application semantics may require some timeout: an upper limit to how long the ledger will wait for a transaction to be processed before considering it an error.
+Since the two ledgers have different local clocks, this is an obvious attack vector for a double spend — an attacker may delay the relay of the receipt or wait to send the packet until right after the timeout — so applications cannot safely implement naive timeout logic themselves.
+In order to avoid any possible "double-spend" attacks, the timeout algorithm requires that the destination ledger is running and reachable.
+The timeout must be proven on the recipient ledger, not simply the absence of a response on the sending ledger.

 \vspace{3mm}

 #### Sending end

-The `timeoutPacket` function is called by a module which originally attempted to send a packet to a counterparty module, where the timeout height or timeout timestamp has passed on the counterparty chain without the packet being committed, to prove that the packet can no longer be executed and to allow the calling module to safely perform appropriate state transitions.
+The `timeoutPacket` function is called by a module which originally attempted to send a packet to a counterparty module, where the timeout height or timeout timestamp has passed on the counterparty ledger without the packet being committed, to prove that the packet can no longer be executed and to allow the calling module to safely perform appropriate state transitions.

 Calling modules may atomically execute appropriate application timeout-handling logic in conjunction with calling `timeoutPacket`.